Optand Teknikland

 Teknikland is a military history and technology museum which is located at the Östersund-Optand airfield southwest of Östersund.
 Teknikland has one of Sweden's largest collections of civilian and military aircraft.
-On the grounds howitzers, Bofors guns and armoured personal carriers are also displayed.
+On the grounds howitzers, Bofors guns and armoured personnel carriers are also displayed.

 History

 Teknikland was opened on 5 June 2010.
 The basis for the museum was the Jämtlands Flyg- och Lottamuseum which opened in 1994.
 The museum is run by the Aktiebolag Jämtland Teknikland AB.
 Shareholders are Jamtli and a number of nonprofit organizations.
 The museum is funded by Statens Försvarshistoriska museer, the European Regional Development Fund, and private donors.